Free Things To Do in Dorchester With The KidsThursday, August 25th, 2022

 You can usually find kids down at the Brewery Square fountains enjoying water-fountain fun!
 Head on down to relax and cool off, just remember to pack some much needed swimwear.

-We hope you agree that there’s lots happening in and around Dorchester to get stuck into during the summer season.
+We hope you agree that there’s lots of free things to do in Dorchester to get stuck into during the summer season.
 Don’t forget to snap some pics and tag our Instagram page and use #DiscoverDorchester for a chance to get featured.
 We’re always intrigued to see what people are up to!